spiral/docs/queue/standalone.md

 $registry = new ContainerRegistry(new Container());
 ```

-Now we can to configure our worker:
+Now we can configure our worker:

 ```php
 use Spiral\Core\Container;